mikeger/blog/presentations/mapbox/presentation.md

 # How big is the impact of Mapbox on the AQS?

-* App start to interactive — SDK initialization
+* App start time to interactive — SDK initialization
 * Frozen frames, Slow rendering, App Hangs rate — SDK performance
 * Crash-free users — SDK crashes
 * App size — SDK size